sethsandaru/vue-form-builder/README.md

 - Easily to config your form (drag & drop, control settings)
 - ...

-Fully documentation in this Repo's Library.
+Fully documentation in this Repo's Wiki.
 Check it out!

+Give this repo a ⭐ (star) if you actually like this and will use it for your development :D!
+Thank you!

+The library is still in development, so if you meet any bugs or issues, feel free to open!

 ## Technologies/Libraries using
 - Javascript
-- VueJS
+- VueJS 2.x
 - Webpack
 - JQuery
 - Bootstrap 4